photoprism/photoprism/setup/pkg/linux/README.md

 Default config values can be overridden by values [specified in an `options.yml` file](https://dl.photoprism.app/pkg/linux/options.yml) as well as with command flags and environment variables.
 To load values from an existing `options.yml` file, you can specify its storage path (excluding the filename) by setting the `ConfigPath` option in your `defaults.yml` file, using the `--config-path` command flag, or with the `PHOTOPRISM_CONFIG_PATH` environment variable.

-The values in an `options.yml` file are not global and can be used to customize individual instances based on the default values in a `defaults.yml` file.
+The values in an `options.yml` file are not global and can be used to customize individual instances e.g. based on the default values in a `defaults.yml` file.
 Both files allow you to set any of the [supported options](https://docs.photoprism.app/getting-started/config-files/#config-options).

 ## Documentation